Building Mental Toughness: A Case for Investment in Coach Development Across the Landscape

 This is where the conversation needs to evolve.

-Consider the neurodiverse student-athlete, many of whom already persevere simply by entering the hyper-stimulating environment of a gym, pool or stadium.
+Taking this further, we can consider the neuro-diverse student-athlete, many of whom already persevere simply by entering the hyper-stimulating environment of a gym, pool or stadium.
 Without an understanding of the emotional regulation that takes place for this athlete to just show up, a coach might misinterpret a moment of withdrawal, mistake or tension as a lack of toughness or readiness—and respond in ways that unintentionally further erode confidence, especially over time working with the individual.
 Therefore, rather than building resilience, the coach can push the individual past their emotional boundaries, leading to burnout, depression, or quitting the sport.
-In some cases, leaving uniquely superior contributions untapped simply due to the misguided approach-- a cost too great for society to bear.
+In some cases, leaving uniquely superior contributions untapped simply due to the misguided and unskilled social-emotional approach the coach took-- a cost too great for society to bear.

 Or think about the student-athlete using sport as an emotional refuge—an escape from trauma or hardship at home or elsewhere.
 A coach unaware of this context might reinforce adversity at the very moment the student most needs affirmation.
 In this case, the game, which has the potential to be healing, becomes another space of disempowerment.

 What’s more, there is often a disconnect between why a coach is in the game and why a player is.
 A coach might be driven by competition, development of elite talent, or even career advancement.
 A player, on the other hand, may be there to build friendships, stay active, explore & chase a dream, or simply find belonging.
-When coaches project a single definition of “what it takes” onto a group of diverse young people, they miss the opportunity to recognize and cultivate other forms of leadership, discipline, and excellence.
+Therefore, when a coach projects a single definition of “what it takes” onto a group of diverse young people, they are missing the opportunity to recognize and cultivate other forms of leadership, discipline, and excellence.

 This is not a discredit of coaches.
-It’s a call to invest in them.
+It’s a call to invest in them as valued contributors toward tomorrow's workforce and society.

 If we want better outcomes for student-athletes—on and off the court, field or water—we need to support coaches with the training, tools, and time to understand the whole athlete.
 That includes social-emotional learning, trauma-informed practices, and individualized development strategies.
 We also need to redefine what toughness really looks like.
 Sometimes, it’s speaking up.
 Sometimes, it’s just showing up.
 And sometimes, it’s seeking guidance or direction in nonverbal ways that require effective interpretation.

-High school athletics needs to evolve as an opportunity to build stronger players and stronger people.
+High school athletics is a gateway pipeline into society and needs to evolve as an opportunity to build stronger players and stronger people.
 And that starts with coaching systems that span across the ecosystem and receive the support they deserve, so that coaches are equipped to honor the complexity of the young lives they shape every day in partnership with parents and educators.